-Jeremy Myerson London, UK
+Jeremy Myerson Keynote Speaker

-Jeremy has spoken at leading conferences and corporate events around the world and sits on the advisory boards of design institutes in Korea, Switzerland and Hong Kong.
-He was recently named by Wired magazine as one of Britain’s 100 most influential people in digital technology.
+Jeremy has spoken at leading conferences and corporate events around the world and sits on the advisory boards of design institutes in the UK, The Netherlands, South Korea and Switzerland.
+His awards include an Honorary Doctorate from the Royal College of Art, an Inclusive Design Champion award from the Include Conference’s scientific committee, and being named by Wired magazine as one of Britain’s 100 most influential people in digital technology.